St Louis Wrongful Death Attorney

 What Kind of Missouri Wrongful Death Damages Can You Recover?

 The idea behind wrongful death claims is to seek monetary compensation for a wide range of losses that can provide financial security for surviving family members.
 Losses for damages that can be available in St Louis MO include:

 - Medical bills for injuries suffered between the time of injury and death

-- Pain and suffering experienced by the deceased person
+- Pain and suffering experienced by the deceased person before death

 While medical expenses and funeral costs can be easily calculated, non-economic damages are harder to quantify.
 For example, St Louis wrongful death attorneys may have to present the decedent’s contribution to the family, the level of care they have provided, or their role in taking care of children.